Sunday 27 July 1941

 |In this July 1941 propaganda shot, Red Army soldiers are on a TIZ AM-600 motorcycle with a mounted DP-27 machine gun.|

 In the Army Group North sector, the Germans approach the Estonian capital Tallinn and capture it late in the day.
 There is heavy fighting near Velikiye Luki.

 In the Army Group Center sector, German forces, after many days of trying, finally link up to the east of Smolensk.
 This happens when XXXIX Korps (General R. Schmidt) of Panzer Group 3 meets XLVII Korps (General J. Lemelsen) of Panzer Group 2.
-There is little question that at this stage of the war the panzers of Generals Hoth and Guderian have formed a powerful combination which is clearing the way east.
+There is little question that at this stage of the war the panzers of Generals Hoth and Guderian have formed a powerful combination that is clearing the way east.

-In the Mogilev area, Soviet resistance ends due to lack of supplies.
+In the Mogilev area, Soviet resistance ends due to a lack of supplies.
 About 35,000 Soviet troops go into captivity.
 A small number of trapped soldiers manage to escape to the east.

 This closes a massive pocket that traps large portions of Soviet 16th, 19th, and 20th Armies.
-The Soviet immediately begin planning a breakout, to be led by 20th Army.
+The Soviets immediately begin planning a breakout, to be led by the 20th Army.
 The German line is weak because the infantry is still struggling to catch up with the panzers on the eastern side of the pocket.

 In the Army Group South sector, Soviet 26th Army counterattacks Panzer Group 1.
 The panzers are greatly in need of repair and maintenance, as noted in the war diary of LVII Korps (General Kuntzen):